 Payment security devices will be evaluated against the PCI PTS POI Modular Security Requirements or the Payment Card Industry Hardware Security Module Security Requirements manual.
 The laboratory will evaluate the vendor's responses in those sections by having the vendor provide additional evidence of conformance to the requirements-via information and the required payment security device samples.
 PCI SSC will review the appropriate payment security device evaluation report from the laboratory.
-If the results are satisfactory, the payment security device is approved and the PTS device is posted as a "PCI approved" payment security device on www.pcisecuritystandards.org; then an approval letter will be issued to the vendor.
+If the results are satisfactory, the payment security device is approved and the PTS device is posted as a "PCI approved" payment security device on www.pcisecuritystandards.org.
+An approval letter will then be issued to the vendor.

 The Technical FAQs are an integral part of the evaluation process.
-Technical FAQs are identified by major version of security requirements, e.g., 1.x, 2.x, 3.x.
+Technical FAQs are identified by major version of security requirements, e.g., 4.x, 5.x, 6.x.
 Each Technical FAQ version is specific to the corresponding major version of security requirements.
-For example, Technical FAQs version 3 is specific to security requirements version 3.x and only security requirements version 3.x, and so on.
+For example, Technical FAQs version 6 is specific to security requirements version 6.x and only security requirements version 6.x, and so on.